 Laying Down the tracks for effective recruiting: A Guide for CXOs

 Hiring and retaining more hyper-performers than your competitors is one of the most impactful and sustaining sources of competitive advantage.
 Products come and go, but the quality of a company's talent sustains it even through fundamental product or even secular/industry transformations.

-It is beyond the scope of this eBook to explore human performance, but here is an interesting visual from an article by Josh Bersin on performance in the workplace.
+It is beyond the scope of this eBook to explore human performance, but here is an interesting visual from an article by Josh Bersin on workplace performance.
 It illustrates the difference in impact between a hyper performer and an average performer.
-We see this delta all the time in sports; at a recent swim meet with my daughter, I got to experience this firsthand when a 13-year-old competitor qualified for Olympic trials in the girl's 50 freestyle, 11% faster than the 2nd place competitor and 30% faster than the average competitor (average age 16!)
+We see this delta all the time in sports; at a recent swim meet with my daughter, I got to experience this firsthand when a 13-year-old competitor qualified for Olympic trials in the girls' 50 freestyle, 11% faster than the 2nd place competitor and 30% faster than the average competitor (average age 16!)

+Laying Down the tracks for effective recruiting: A Guide for CXOs